SBA 7(a) Loans for Insurance Agencies

 Working capital: Whether it’s office equipment, or employee salaries during a tougher financial period, the 7(a) loan can be used to make sure your insurance business has the funds it needs to thrive.

 While SBA 7(a) loans are a good choice for most insurance agencies, animal hospitals may find themselves better off with an SBA 504 loan.
-SBA 504 loans are specifically designed for funding commercial real estate projects (not working capital), and therefore offer lower interest rates and slightly larger maximum loan amounts.
+SBA 504 loans are specifically designed for funding commercial real estate projects (not working capital), and therefore offer lower interest rates, lower down payment requirements, and slightly larger maximum loan amounts.